DeathSinger4221/Deaths-McBe-Packs/TP Items.md

 ### Manage incoming requests
   Here go the TP requests that other players send to you, you can chose which to deny and to accept.
 When accepted, that player will teleport to you.

+# Config File
+  If you want to change the cooldown time or disable it completely or if you want to change the `tpi.` prefix to something else!
+However you will have to change that manually inside the pack folder. `/TP Items/scripts/config.js`

 </div align>